Granollers and Zeballos take the place in the semifinals at the expense of Goransson and Ruud

 During the semifinals Granollers and Zeballos will face off with the winners of the match that will face Simone bolelli Y Maximo gonzalez against Raven klaasen Y Ben mclachlan.

 The tournament takes place in London from June 28 to July 11 on outdoor grass.
-During the competition, a total of 64 couples face each other.
+During the competition, a total of 64 couples face off.